WHAT IS THE TRAVEL SUSTAINABLE PROGRAM BY BOOKING.COM?

 The property has made a strong commitment to sustainability by subscribing to one or more third-party certifications and making a significant difference in the reduction of their environmental impact.

-The good news is that when Booking.com launched Travel Sustainable in 2021, there were less than a hundred thousand recognised properties.
+When Booking.com launched Travel Sustainable in 2021, there were less than a hundred thousand recognised properties.
 Now, more than 1.25 million accommodations globally have now shared at least some information about their sustainability practices.
-And of that 1.25 million, over 400,000 are being recognised for their efforts to operate more sustainably – making it clearer for travellers where individual accommodations are on their sustainability journeys.

 This article has been based on information supplied by Booking.com and its Travel Sustainable Program.
 You can find more information about the program at the BOOKING.COM TRAVEL SUSTAINABLE HANDBOOK